Building a scalable web application with ASP.NET Core and Azure - part 3

 One instance of the app server isn’t enough to handle the number of requests in our load test, but the automatic scale out works great.
 With multiple instances, the database becomes the new bottleneck, but the app instances are able to buffer our number of requests (and more), so no actual errors occur, only the response time increases.
 On the one hand, that’s good news, but on the other hand, it doesn’t really help us reach our scalability goal.

-Let’s look at the total number of requests, including the GET Parties requests this time.
-The metrics look very similar - they have to, since the execution of the two requests is coupled by our workflow: each virtual user alternately sends GET and POST requests.
-There are about 1.65k RPS for each of those requests, so in total we can currently handle about 3.3k RPS:
+requests this time.
+The metrics look very similar - they have to, since the execution of the two requests is coupled by our workflow: each virtual user alternately sends GET

 That’s less than one third of our goal of 11k RPS.
 Cleary, we need to handle more requests per second, and our main bottleneck at the moment is the database.